 The second reality concealing the violence of the Republic’s capitalist evolution related to the astronomy of class.
 Simply put: Military and police violence happened far away from privileged notice.

-Then as now, hyperspace travel governs the flow capital.
+Then as now, hyperspace travel governs the flow of capital.
 Accordingly, the economic astronomy of the galaxy reached the familiar divisions of the administrative-hegemonic Core, the privileged Mid-Rim, and the Outer Rim majority.
 Republic capitalism in the Outer Rim was an economic-imperialist project, creating a debt-suffused zone obligated to transfer a larger proportion of the value of its labor to the Mid-Rim and Core.
 As a result, the Outer Rim’s worlds suffered chronic poverty, violence, and pollution.

 These maneuvers unlocked enormous growth, but drove the crises which would undo it.
 Mass investment of capital could not both increase productive forces and maintain a constant rate of employment, and economic imperialism, creating debt, transferred that hindrance to the common worker, particularly in the Outer Rim.
 Rent-seeking ventures and droid labor could not compensate for depressed workforce participation, or labor’s declining ability to add value to capital investment.
 A growing segment of the population could no longer afford goods priced at rates that would maintain profits.
 Declining profits, out of pace with increased productivity, produced a series of economic shocks, whose effects penetrated the Mid-Rim.

 This set the stage for reactionary cultural forces.
 In the Core, capital concentrated in ever-fewer hands, while the Mid-Rim and other intermediary classes suffered unprecedented economic insecurity.
-These middle-class groups blamed Outer Rim populations, especially those who benefited from capitalist development–especially when they moved closer to the Core.
+These middle-class groups blamed Outer Rim populations, especially those who benefited from capitalist development–and especially when they moved closer to the Core.
 The true reasons for the growing crisis remained hidden to the average Republic citizen, who relied on naive, culture-centered explanations.
 Calls for “traditional values” increased, and were tinged with a certain degree of speciesism.
 The Confederacy of Independent Systems (CIS) formed.

 The CIS had no coherent economic program beyond general deregulation.
 This was paired with a strong appeal to tradition, according to the notion that societies left alone by government could find moral-political purity.
-Using his moral authority as a former Jedi, CIS leader Dooku of Serenno encouraged member worlds’ to embrace conservative positions.
+Using his moral authority as a former Jedi, CIS leader Count Dooku of Serenno encouraged member worlds’ to embrace conservative positions.

 This mixture of social and political conservatism even spread to non-CIS worlds.
 For example, Mandalore had evolved into a secular planetary state, but after CIS influence, followers of (often reconstructed, rather than lineal) Mandalorian cultural traditions overthrew the government, establishing the unstable Death Watch regime with the help of Sith ideologue “Maul” Talzinson.